yoratoni/celk/README.md

 so I don't think it is necessary too.

 ### 2. NodeJS Workers
-Here's a schematic of the current toolbox architecture:
+Thinking about it, but after a lot of performance improvements..

 Architecture
 ------------